-We manage many types of waste that result from the process of generating electricity, operating office buildings, and repairing and replacing equipment.
+We manage many types of waste resulting from the process of providing electricity, operating office buildings, and repairing and replacing equipment.
 We continue to reduce and divert waste from landfills through beneficial reuse or recycling.

-During 2016, the waste we recycled included approximately 333,000 gallons of oil, 245,000 pounds of paper and mixed office waste, 55 million pounds of scrap metal, 36,000 pounds of light bulbs, 348,000 pounds of batteries and more than 38,000 pounds of electronic equipment, such as computers and phones, preventing disposal in landfills.
+During 2017, the waste we recycled included approximately 512,500 pounds of paper and mixed office waste; 33.5 million pounds of scrap metal; 37,000 pounds of light bulbs; 334,000 pounds of batteries; and more than 27,000 pounds of electronic equipment, such as computers and phones.
+We also recycled about 423,600 gallons of used oil.
 These numbers are not all-inclusive but are considered good estimates of waste management across AEP and indicate progress in reducing waste.

 Nuclear Waste Management

 The Department of Energy oversees permanent disposal of spent nuclear fuel and historically has charged fees to plant owners for this disposal.
 However, the government has stopped developing the Yucca Mountain storage facility in Nevada, leaving generators with no place for permanent disposal.

 In 2012, the Cook Plant began a program of loading spent nuclear fuel into dry casks.
 Since the program began, a total of 28 dry casks have been loaded into storage.

 Indiana Michigan Power owns and operates the two-unit Donald C. Cook Nuclear Plant in Michigan, with a generating capacity of 2,278 MW of electricity.
 Like the rest of the nuclear industry, we face a significant future financial commitment to dispose of spent nuclear fuel.
 We need a national solution for the long-term disposal of spent nuclear fuel, which should be part of a national energy plan.